orcasecurity-research/AIGoat/README.md

 aws configure
 ```

-**Step 3.** Traverse into the respective modules' directory and use terraform to deploy AWSGoat
+**Step 3.** Traverse into the terraform directory and use terraform to deploy AIGoat
 ```sh
 cd terraform
 terraform init
 terraform apply --auto-approve
 ```

-<p style="background-color:#843838;"><strong>Important note: To destroy the infrastructure you can use the Terraform destroy Github action/or run the command Terraform destroy if you used the manual installation.
-HOWEVER, please note that the destroy action will not delete the Sagemaker endpoints resources created and it should be done manually.</strong></p>

 # Challenges